Looking to find Retained Primitive Therapy & Treatment?

 Spinal Galant Reflex

-Spinal Galant reflex affects the ability to sit still, short-term memory, concentration problems and can lead to bedwetting.
+The Spinal Galant reflex affects the ability to sit still, short-term memory, and concentration, and may lead to bedwetting.

 Symptoms include: